jcranney/gxccd-wrap/README.md

 DAMAGE.
 ```
 This repository is not supported by - or related to - Moravian Instruments in any way, and all of the code in this library is covered by the (more permissive) MIT license (see `./LICENSE`).
 If you wish to use the source code contained within this library, you need only satisfy the MIT license conditions, but if you include the Moravian Instruments binaries in `./lib/*` in any future redistributions, you must also satisfy the license copied above regarding the *redistribution and use in binary form*.

+## Contributing
+This repository is incomplete.
+All "advanced" features of the original library have been left out as they are unsupported.
+All other functions have been wrapped, but not all have been tested, though this is the goal.
+Idiomatic rust testing is complicated by the necessity of a connected camera, and by the opacity of the original library.
+Your contributions are encouraged, and if you choose to contribute, please do so through Github issues and pull requests.